dd32/td-gh-ex/readme.txt

 INSTALLATION
 ============

-1. Extract SimplyBlack.zip and upload the theme folder via FTP to your wp-content/themes/ directory, or login into WordPress Dashboard > Appearance > Install Themes.
+1. Extract SimplyBlack.zip and upload the theme folder via FTP to your wp-content/themes/ directory, or login into WordPress Dashboard > Appearance > Themes.
 2. Go to your WordPress Dashboard > Appearance > Themes and select this theme to activate.
 3. Once activated, you're ready to use it.